 In John’s 5th chapter Jesus healed a man who had been an invalid for 38 years! (vss.
 5,8-9).
 Later Jesus found the healed man at the temple and said to him, “Stop sinning or something worse may happen to you.”
 The cure for “something worse” than 38 years as an invalid was to stop sinning!

 The crowd wanted to stone the adulterous woman.
 But Jesus forgave her.
 But He did one more thing — He ordered the forgiven woman, “Go now and leave your life of sin.”
 Too many Christians are content just to rest in the fact that Jesus has forgiven their sins.
-That’s great, but it’s not all He came to save us from.
+It's great to receive forgiveness of the guilt of sins, but that's not all that He came to save us from.
 He also commands all who follow Him: “stop sinning” and “leave your life of sin.”

-Remember, Jesus came to save us: 1) from the guilt of and the wrath due to our sins; but also 2) from the ongoing committing of sins.
+Remember, Jesus came to save us: 1) from the guilt of and the wrath due to our sins; but also to save us 2) from the ongoing committing of sins.
 Christian believers, thank God for your salvation from the eternal punishment that had been due to your sins.
 But go on to obey the Lord in that second “from” — that is, “stop sinning” and “leave your life of sin.”
-He came to save you “from your sins.”
+Jesus came to save you “from your sins.”